marcelpinto/comparisongen-blog/content/blog/best-over-ear-headphones-in-2023.md

 date: "2023-05-03T07:17:03.761Z"
 categories: ["Headphones"]
 tags: ["Headphones", "Over-Ear Headphones"]
-type: "regular" # available types: [featured/regular]
+type: "featured" # available types: [featured/regular]
 draft: false
 ---
 Music lovers and audiophiles alike have been eagerly anticipating the arrival of the best over-ear headphones in 2023.
 With advancements in technology and exceptional audio quality being at the forefront of consumers' minds, it's no surprise that there are countless options in the market today.
 We've compiled a list of some of the top contenders for the title of "best over-ear headphones" in 2023, including the Soundcore Anker Life Q20 Hybrid Active Noise Cancelling Headphones, Perytong Sleep Headphones Wireless, Beats Studio3 Wireless Noise Cancelling Over-Ear Headphones, and more.
 Whether you're looking for a pair of headphones for travel, gaming, or simply listening to your favorite tunes, our list has got you covered.
 So sit back, relax, and get ready to experience the best in sound quality!